mgdevelops2/jpmc-task-3/README.md

 This is a data visualization graph using - JP Morgan Chase Co's Perspective tool an interactive analytics and data visualization component, which is especially well-suited for large and/or streaming datasets.
 For traders to have a complete picture of all the trading strategies being monitored, several screens typically display an assortment of live and historical data at their workstations.

 Here we have used Perspective to create an application that shows a visual representation of a divergence the correlation of 2 assets that deploys stand-alone in the browser.
+Given this graph, a trader should be able to quickly and easily notice when the ratio moves too far from the average historical correlation.
+In the first instance, we'll assume that threshold is +/-10% of the 12-month historical average ratio.

 ## Table of Contents